Saving Your House or Car

 Almost all of our clients ask, “Can I keep my house in bankruptcy?” or “Will my car be repossessed in bankruptcy?”
 Sometimes clients ask “Can I get my car back if it was repossessed before bankruptcy?”

 Keeping your house and car in chapter 7 bankruptcy cases

 If your payments on your house or car are current you can keep your house or car after bankruptcy even if you wipe out all of your other debts.
-If you want to keep your car after bankruptcy in Illinois or Wisconsin, you need to sign a “reaffirmation agreement” with the lender (link here to blog entry on reaffirmations).
+If you want to keep your car after bankruptcy in Illinois, you need to sign a “reaffirmation agreement” with the lender (link here to blog entry on reaffirmations).
 This is an agreement between you and the lender saying that even though you got rid of, or discharged, all of your debts in your bankruptcy case, you will continue to be personally responsible for your debt on the car.
 If you don’t sign the reaffirmation agreement on time, you can lose your car even if you are current on your payments and want to keep it.

 If you have a house, and you’re current with your mortgage, your Lakelaw Chicago bankruptcy attorney will advise you about your options.
 You could reaffirm a mortgage debt but frequently, we will advise you to continue paying on the mortgage as normal even though you will be discharged from personal liability in your chapter 7 case.
 You may still lose the house to foreclosure if you don’t pay your mortgage but you’ll avoid personal liability if you cannot pay on the mortgage in the future.